-When the upper looper is at the right end of its stroke, upper looper holder should be set to position upper looper shank back of vertical (Fig. 8).
+When the upper looper is at the right end of its stroke, upper looper holder should be set to position upper looper shank slightly back of vertical (Fig. 8).

 Be sure there is a clearance between heel of looper and casting.

-By adjusting looper holder in or out of upper looper shaft and by turning the looper around its shank, set upper looper point to cross lower looper to the left of the lower looper eye with 0.002 to 0.004 clearance (Fig. 9).
+By adjusting looper holder in or out of upper looper shaft and by turning the looper around its shank, set upper looper point to cross lower looper to the left of the lower looper eye with .002 to .004 inch (.051 to .102 mm) clearance (Fig. 9).